NTT123/hifigan-tpu/README.md

 3. In this repo, the learning rate is reduced by a factor of 0.999 for every 1000 steps.
 This is different from the original implementation which reduces the learning rate for every epoch.
 For a small dataset, this can cause the learning rate to be reduced too fast.

+4. The original implementation computes conditional mel-spectrogram frames on the fly for each target audio segment.
+This creates biased frames at the edges due to padding.
+In this repo, we also compute conditional frames on the fly, however, we remove biased frames at the edges.

 ## Instructions